angelofgdsantos/angelofgdsantos.github.io/content/research/paper4/index.md

 ---
-title: "A Strategic Environment: Conservation Policies Effectiveness and Strategic Behavior"
+title: "Strategic Environment: Conservation Policies Effectiveness and Strategic Behavior"

-# date: 2012-06-01
+date: 2024
 # tags: ["keyword 1","keyword 2","keyword 3"]
 author: "Angelo Santos"
 description: "Conservation area policies are crucial for preserving natural resources.
 Using a REDD+ project funded by USAID in Eastern Zambia, I investigate the impact of community compensation